Erzambayu/Erzambayu/README.md

 - 🎉 Interactive confetti effects
 - 🎵 Background music during the experience
 - 💬 Engaging conversation flow with personalized responses
+- 📱 Fully responsive design for both desktop and mobile

+### PoopDL
+A powerful platform for streaming or downloading PoopHD videos quickly and for free.
+- ✅ Multi-URL Processing: Fetch multiple video URLs simultaneously
+- ⚡ Fast Downloads: Direct download links with no throttling
+- 🎥 Ad-Free Streaming: Clean, ad-free video streaming experience
+- 💻 Responsive UI: Works on desktop and mobile devices

+### TeraDL
+Terabox File Downloader & Video Streaming tool with multiple features.
+- ⚡ Download Terabox files without creating an account
+- 🎥 Stream videos directly from browser
+- 📂 Support for multiple file formats
+- 🌐 Public API for integration with other applications

 ---